Fallen officer to be laid to rest Thursday, procession to close some roadways

 Road closures:

-Highland Road to Airline Road
+Highland Road to Airline Highway

 Airline Road to Florida Boulevard